Zamalek

 Zamalek (الزمالك [ez.zæˈmæːlek], al zamalek) is a qism (ward) within the West District (hayy gharb) in the Western Area of Cairo, Egypt.
-It is a man-made island which geologically is part of the west bank of the Nile River, with the bahr al-a'ma (Blind Canal) cut to separate it from the west bank proper.
-The island is connected with the river banks by four bridges: the Qasr El Nil Bridge, Galaa Bridge, 15th of May Bridge and 6th October Bridge.
-It has witnessed many phases of growth affected by many economic and political currents which has led to a crowding of parts of the island including great reductions in the Zamalek district's open green areas, but with a large greenbelt across the island's middle.
+It is an affluent district on a man-made island which is geologically a part of the west bank of the Nile River, with the bahr al-a'ma (Blind Canal) cut during the second half of the 19th Century to separate it from the west bank proper.
+The northern third has been developed into a residential area, which was home to 14,946 people during the 2017 census.
+The southern two thirds are mostly sports grounds and public gardens, a stark green reserve in the middle of Cairo.

+The island is connected with the river banks by four bridges: The Qasr El Nil Bridge, Galaa Bridge, 15 May Bridge and 6th October Bridge.